An update on the good, the bad and the ugly in the fight against Climate Change

 We hear from all the usual suspects that the 97% figure is invalid.
 John Cook has been the most popular target.
 The journal Environmental Research Letters published a study Cook led on the expert consensus.
 He was the first to quantify the 97% statistic.

-The climate change denial crowd trotted out their usual pseudoscience, which Cook and his peers thoroughly debunked.
+The climate denial crowd trotted out their usual pseudoscience, which Cook and his peers thoroughly debunked.
 Even if Cook’s paper had been flawed (it wasn’t), as mentioned, four independent studies reached the same conclusion.

 Then, there was an interesting plot twist.
 You can probably guess what happened.
 Researchers asked, “what about that 3%?”
-A study led by Dr. Rassmus E Benestad (and contributed to by John Cook among others) followed the scientific method of trying to replicate and verify the findings in those studies in the 3%.
+A study led by Dr. Rasums E Benestad (and contributed to by John Cook among others) followed the scientific method of trying to replicate and verify the findings in those studies in the 3%.
 They found methodological flaws, common mistakes, ideas taken out of context and data being ignored if it didn’t fit the pet theory.

 His name is William Happer.
 He has denied that humans cause climate change.
 He has claimed that the world needs more carbon dioxide, not less.
 The fossil fuel industry pays him to tell these lies.
 The best argument he has been able to manage about the 97% consensus is ““97% of scientists have often been wrong on many things.”
 No, they have not, and now it’s 100%.

-Remember, this man is the administration’s choice to lead something called “The Presidential Committee on Climate Security”.
+Remember, this man is Trump’s choice to lead something called “The Presidential Committee on Climate Security”.
 He is not merely unqualified.
 He is hostile to the committee’s purpose.
 Of course, so are the committee’s terms of reference.
 The Washington Post has obtained the proposal for the panel.
 It says current studies “have not undergone a rigorous independent and adversarial scientific peer review to examine the certainties and uncertainties of climate science, as well as implications for national security.”
 That’s a lie.

 We can always hope.
 One of the great strengths of American government is that power is never centralized.
 Institutions have checks and balances everywhere you look.
 This means that people have all kinds of ways to work around both the president and Congress.
 For example, Mayor Michael Bloomberg of New York and Governor Jerry Brown of California have formed a nationwide coalition to do the president’s job for him.

-” America’s Pledge studies non-national climate action, publishes the results and drives further action.
+America’s Pledge is an alliance of non-national actors who are working to “drive down their greenhouse gas emissions, consistent with the goals of the Paris Agreement.”
+America’s Pledge studies non-national climate action, publishes the results and drives further action.
 Zig Ziglar once said, “when obstacles arise, you change your direction to reach your goal; you do not change your decision to get there.”